-Baltimore County urges residents with unwanted electronics to first contact electronics manufacturers or retailers to inquire about an electronics take-back or recycling program.
-Many electronics manufacturers and retailers have convenient programs for recycling electronics that are free or low-cost.
+Baltimore County asks residents with unwanted household electronics to first contact electronics manufacturers or retailers to inquire about an electronics take-back or recycling program.
+Some electronics manufacturers and retailers may have convenient programs for recycling electronics that are free or low-cost.
 The Maryland Department of the Environment has published information about electronics recycling on its website, including a list of registered electronics manufacturers.

-Baltimore County residents may also drop off their electronics for recycling at all three Baltimore County drop-off facilities:
+Baltimore County residents may also drop off the following household electronics for recycling at all three County drop-off facilities:

 These drop-off facilities are for household electronics only.
 No business or institutional materials will be accepted.